RachelSuwan/courses-p-y4-e/chapter1.md

 xp: 50
 ```

-In an *if statement*, if the logical condition is true, then the indented statement gets executed.
+In an *if statement*, if the logical condition is true, then the indented code gets executed.
 If the logical condition is false, the indented statement is skipped.
->Which word will be displayed if x = 10?
+>Which if statement will be executed if x = 10?

+`@possible_answers`
 - if x < 5 :
 	print('Hello')
 - if x > 10 :
 	print('World')
 - if x < 15 :
 	print('!');

-`@possible_answers`
-- Hello
-- World
-- !

 `@hint`
 Test each 'if' statement in the console window